MKTG150 Introduction to Industrial Distribution (Experimental)

 - Raising the bar on competitors

-Reference, Resource, or Learning Materials to be used by Students:The selected learning materials will be chosen with respect to the learning objectives, materials available, and available methods of delivery.
+Reference, Resource, or Learning Materials to be used by Student:The selected learning materials will be chosen with respect to the learning objectives, materials available, and available methods of delivery.